DevonDeane/Django-Polling-Application/README.md

 # Django-Polling-Application
 Django 2.x Application with Bootstrap

-Demonstartes how to use Django in conjunction with HTML and Bootstrap to create a simple voting web application.
+Demonstartes Django in action in conjunction with HTML and Bootstrap to create a simple voting web application.